-There is nothing worse than going out and buying a stack of food and ingredients to find that you don’t use any of them.
-The foods on this list have been chosen because they are used frequently in low-carb cooking and are generally quite versatile.
+There is nothing worse than going out and buying a stack of low-carb food and ingredients to find that you don’t use any of them.
+The foods on this list have been chosen because they are used frequently in low-carb or keto cooking and are generally quite versatile.
 They are multi-taskers which can be used in lots of different dishes from desserts to smoothies to main courses.
 If there is something that you know you won’t use, just skip it for now.

 1. Spices (Ground Or Powdered)

 Cumin, oregano, all spice, chili, garlic powder, salt (pink Himalayan) and pepper, cinnamon, etc. Using spices is a quick and easy way to deliver flavor to your meals.
 By adding different combinations of spices you can create the flavor combinations from many world cuisines.